-- Students create a play or PSA (Public Service Announcement) about Wangari Maathai and the Greenbelt Movement. - Students write a poem or essay about how deforestation is connected to the hunger. - Students create a mural about Wangari Maathai and the Greenbelt Movement.
-See as an example the Art Miles Mural Project and the My Hero Project / See also Art Miles website - Students use a 'Tree of Interconnectedness' diagram to research a local environmental issue (e.g. the relationship between deforestation and the pollution of the Chesapeake Bay or Anacostia River). - Students write a letter to a government official about deforestation issues and concerns. - Students join a local tree planting project.
-See for example the Billion Tree Campaign
+- Students create a play or PSA (Public Service Announcement) about Wangari Maathai and the Greenbelt Movement. - Students write a poem or essay about how deforestation is connected to the hunger. - Students create a mural about Wangari Maathai and the Greenbelt Movement. - Students use a 'Tree of Interconnectedness' diagram to research a local environmental issue (e.g. the relationship between deforestation and the pollution of the Chesapeake Bay or Anacostia River). - Students write a letter to a government official about deforestation issues and concerns. - Students join a local tree planting project.